 ELQ status impact

-A status of ELQ will not impact on the level of fee you will be required to pay, but you will not be eligible for any financial support from Oxford or the UK government.
+A status of ELQ will not impact on the level of course fees you will be required to pay, but you will not be eligible for any financial support from Oxford or the UK government.
 If you did not complete your course, you might not receive funding for the full length of your studies at Oxford and should contact your funding agency to check your entitlement.

 Students undertaking the 6-year medicine degree are eligible to apply for a maintenance loan for living costs, even when they already hold a qualification that is equivalent or higher in level of study.